tadewoosh/CNC-mill-electrical/README.md

 * Additional noise-reducing and LPF circuitry for the inputs and outputs
 * A high-voltage output for the coolant output

+The Eagle project files are hosted in this repository along with the CAM configuration and its output (GERBER, drillfiles etc.) allowing for the easy PCB manufacturing/ordering.

 ## Motor Drivers
 <img align="right" height="200" src="./Images/driver1.PNG">